More than 100 million in the US are under air quality alerts as Canadian wildfires continue emitting dangerous smoke - KTVZ

 Canada is experiencing its worst wildfire season on record, and scientists have been warning that such intense blazes are becoming more common as the planet warms.

-Smoke from those massive flames can travel thousands of miles, putting millions more people in harm’s way.
+Smoke from those flames can travel thousands of miles, putting millions more people in harm’s way.

-Wildfire smoke is particularly dangerous because it contains tiny particulate matter, or PM2.5, the tiniest of pollutants.
-When inhaled, it can move deep into lung tissue and enter the bloodstream.
+Wildfire smoke is particularly dangerous because it contains particulate matter, or PM2.5, a tiny but dangerous pollutant.
+When inhaled, it can travel deep into lung tissue and enter the bloodstream, according to the US Centers for Disease Control and Prevention.

 It comes from sources including the combustion of fossil fuels, dust storms and wildfires.
-Such smoke has been linked to several health complications including asthma, heart disease and other respiratory illnesses.
+The particulate matter has been linked to health problems including asthma, heart disease and other respiratory illnesses.

 The-CNN-Wire